 - Improve time to understand and resolve

-Gartner estimates that the average cost of IT downtime is $5,600 per minute.
+In 2014, Gartner estimated that the average cost of IT downtime was $5,600 per minute.
 The cumulative cost of business-impacting incidents is determined by factors like time-to-know, frequency, time-to-repair, revenue impact, and the number of engineers triaging and resolving the incidents.
 Simply put, you want fewer business-impacting incidents, shorter incident duration, and faster diagnostics, with fewer people needed to resolve performance impacts.

 Ultimately, the business goal is to maximize uptime and minimize downtime where the cost of downtime is: